This specification describes the file related XProc steps. A machine-readable description of these steps may be found in steps.xpl.

 Each of the elements c:file, c:directory, and c:other has a name attribute, whose value is a relative IRI reference, giving the (local) file or directory name.

-Each of these element also contains the corresponding resource’s URI in an xml:base attribute, which may be a relative URI for any but the top-level c:directory element.
+Each of these elements also contains the corresponding resource’s URI in an xml:base attribute, which may be a relative URI for any but the top-level c:directory element.
 In the case of c:directory, it must end in a trailing slash.
 This way, users will always be able to compute the absolute URI for any of these elements by applying fn:base-uri() to it.

-2.1.
 Directory list details

 If detailed is false, then only the name and xml:base attributes are expected on c:file, c:directory, or c:other elements.